skywind3000/winxp-editors/README.md

 # winxp-editors

-Text Editors for Windows XP+
+The text editor preservation project for Windows XP+.